TucsonJS/.github/profile/README.md

 <img src="/assets/TucsonJS-logo-square.png" alt="TucsonJS logo consisting of the downtown Tucson skyline and the name TucsonJS written in the night sky" width="30%">

 ## 🎯 Mission
-TucsonJS is dedicated to fostering a welcoming, inclusive, and uplifting community in Tucson, AZ (and surrounding areas) where JavaScript developers of all skill levels can come together to find community, professionally network, share knowledge, and grow.
+TucsonJS is dedicated to fostering a welcoming, inclusive, and uplifting community in Tucson, AZ (and surrounding areas) where web developers of all skill levels can come together to find community, professionally network, share knowledge, and grow.

 ## ❤️ Code of Conduct
 By attending any TucsonJS event you agree to adhere to our [code of conduct](https://github.com/TucsonJS/.github/blob/main/profile/CONDUCT.md).